domoticz/domoticz/dzVents/documentation/README.md

 - Added historical data helper `deltaSinceOrOldest(timeAgo, smoothRangeFrom, smoothRangeTo, default)`.
 This will use the oldest data value when the data set is shorter than timeAgo.
 - Added support for Lighting Limitless/Applamp RGBW devices.
 You can now set Kelvin and RGB values, NightMode, WhiteMode and increase and decrease the brightness.
 See the documentation.
 - Added device adapter for Onkyo receiver hardware.
+- Added `scriptName` to the triggerInfo object passed as the third parameter to the execute function.
+This holds the name of the script being executed.

 ##[2.3.0]